tmowlem/Natter/README.txt

 To run the client:

 Open a shell
+Compile the sources
-cd to the directory containing the root of the class hierarchy, e.g. if you unpacked the Natter directory to C:\dev then: cd C:\dev\Natter\out\production\Natter java -cp . uk.co.objecttechnologies.natter.NatterServer [port=4560]
+cd to the directory containing the root of the class hierarchy

+java -cp . uk.co.objecttechnologies.natter.NatterServer [port=4560]